The SMARTness of nutrition commitments

 Specific

-Each commitment should identify a specific measurable goal, or multiple measurable goals, to ensure it can be tracked.[11]
-Each goal should define what the accountable stakeholder is committing to achieve.
-The goals should be nutrition-related (either nutrition-specific or nutrition-sensitive), for example: to reduce stunting in children under 5 years of age, invest a given amount in nutrition-sensitive interventions and, in particular, in the sectors of health and agriculture; or to establish a regulatory body for nutrition.
-The measurable goal(s) are used to track and assess progress made towards the commitment.
-Such goals must align with context-specific priorities (specific to a country, sector or organisation, for example) and should address its needs, including specifying the action plan, geographical coverage (setting) and target population.
+Each commitment should describe—specifically—what the accountable commitment maker is committing to achieve.
+The commitments should be nutrition-related (whether nutrition-specific or -sensitive), for example: to reduce stunting in children under 5 years of age, invest a given amount in nutrition-sensitive interventions and, in particular, in the sectors of health and agriculture; or to establish a regulatory body for nutrition.
+They should be described sufficiently to be able to understand the aims, to enable assessment of progress made towards the commitment.
+Such commitments must align with context-specific priorities (specific to a country, sector or organisation, for example) and should address needs, including specifying the action plan, geographical coverage (setting) and target population.

 ‘Specific’ identifies and defines the following ingredients for the commitment:

-- The stakeholder accountable for achieving the commitment and reporting on its progress annually, including the stakeholder group (e.g., government, donor, private sector, civil society organisation) that best describes it.
-If this is a joint commitment made on behalf of multiple stakeholders, the names of each additional stakeholder are specified.
+- The commitment maker accountable for achieving the commitment and reporting on its progress regularly, including the type (e.g., government, donor, private sector, civil society organisation) that best describes the lead commitment maker.
+If this is a joint commitment made on behalf of multiple commitment makers, the names of each additional one are specified.

-- The type (action category) of each goal.
-Nutrition for Growth (N4G) commitments will be classified using the types introduced in the N4G commitment-making guide,[12] and re-classified using the comprehensive GNR nutrition action classification system introduced in The Nutrition Action Classification System.
+- The type (action category) of each commitment.
+Nutrition for Growth (N4G) commitments are classified using the types introduced in the host's N4G commitment-making guide,[12] and re-classified using the comprehensive GNR nutrition action classification system introduced in The Nutrition Action Classification System.

 Measurable

-- The primary indicator used to measure the commitment goal, assess and report on its progress, including its unit (if applicable).
+- The primary indicator used to measure the commitment, assess and report on its progress, including its unit (if applicable).

-- The end-line, including the end-line level (using the same unit as the indicator) of the indicator to be achieved by the end of the commitment period (see Time-bound aspect below).
+- The target level aiming to be reached for the indicator (using the same unit as the indicator) by the end of the commitment period (see Time-bound aspect below).

 - The monitoring and evaluation plan, which describes the relevant plan that will be used to collect data on the indicator and measure its progress.
 For example, fruit and vegetable intake (in grams/day) may be routinely assessed through national dietary surveys, or the prevalence of stunting may be assessed in demographic and health surveys or other databases or surveys.